portsoc/hangman-in-branches/README.md

 ### Fix: repeat guesses

+To be able to prevent the user from guessing the same letter twice, we have created `hits` and `misses` arrays.
+We could have done it in one array but we would like to distinguish between them when it comes to styling the letters.

+`registerLetter` now checks whether the new guess is in the `hits` or `misses` array and displays a message accordingly.
+Every time the user makes a new guess, we call `redrawKeyboard` to update the keyboard accordingly.

 To see the new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/4...5?diff=split) showing the difference between branches 4 and 5.